smacpher/frarold/README.md

 - "What's oldy having for lunch today?"
 - "Pitzer dinner?"
 (Frarold will assume you want to know about today's meals if no meal is specified)
+- "Who is serving chicken for lunch today?"

 ## Dependencies
 To use the Python CLI Client, you will need to install the